vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 the person to whom it was given later, and then the person is robbed of what was given to him.
 Therefore, of the many causes of delusion, association with rationalists (and sceptics) is most to be avoided.
 This has been declared in passages like the following:

-3. Atri Smriti
+3. Atri Smr̥ti

-4. Sandilya Smriti
+4. Sandilya Smr̥ti

 23